-Coventry University is home to over 13,000 international and EU students enrolled in the university’s campuses across the United Kingdom, with over 17,000 studying in partner educational institutions across the world.
+Coventry University is home to over 13,000 international and EU students in the university’s campuses across the United Kingdom, with over 17,000 studying in partner educational institutions worldwide.

 Coventry University provides financial support opportunities to MRes and Ph.D. students who need it for a project or require placement with an international dimension through the international experience plan.